stephancill/lazy-indexer/README.md

 - A root target is a target which also spawns other targets
 - Root targets are backfilled along with all the users they follow.
 - When a root target user follows a new user, the indexer will automatically backfill the new FID and add it as a target.
+- When a new signer is detected which contains metadata from a specified app, the FID or signer public key will be added as a root target.

 ## API Endpoints

 ### POST `/root-backfill/:fid`

 - **Description**: Creates or updates a root backfill job for the specified FID (file identifier).
 If a job exists and the force query parameter is not set, the existing job's status is returned.
 - **Parameters**:
   - `:fid` - Farcaster ID of the user